agilecrm/rest-api/README.md

 ###Response:
 - Status 204: Contact deleted successfully.
-- Status 401: Unauthorised.
-When the user name and password fields are wrong.
+- Status 401: Unauthorised. (when the user name and password fields are wrong.)

 ##1.6 Search Contact by Email
 ###dev/api/contacts/search/email
 Method: POST

 Searches for the contact with given email address.
 Email address should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded ).
-We can search for multiple contacts using their Email-Id’s.
+We can search for multiple contacts using their Email-Ids.

 ###Using curl
 ```sh